Seltzer/onetime-sublime/README.md

 Entries in the Personal / Team tabs of the Favourites panel are refined as you type in the filter box.
 Useful for those of us who log time against many different tasks.

 - **Calendar highlighting of today's date**
-The calendar entry for the current date is emboldened and given a green border.
+The calendar entry for the current date is emboldened and enlarged.
 Note that this is distinct from the _currently selected day / week_, which OneTime already highlights in shades of blue.

-- **Calendar highlighting of incomplete days**
+- **Calendar / week grid highlighting of incomplete days**
 OneTime already highlights incomplete days in the Week Grid in red.
-Now they're highlighted in the calendar too, giving you a quick overview of days needing to be filled in.
+Now, public holidays and partially complete and over-complete days are coloured differently to blank and complete days.
+Days in the calendar are also coloured in a similar fashion, giving you a quick overview of days needing to be filled in.
 By default, future days aren't highlighted, but this can be overridden in the options.

 - **'Find Incomplete Day' button**
 Allows you to cycle through incomplete days from the past few months and from the upcoming month (if future day highlighting is enabled in the options).